Fi0x/LanguageGenerator/README.md

 ### Build the client
 The client version is no longer developed.
 If you want to compile it, use the code from [v-1.0.1](https://github.com/Fi0x/LanguageGenerator/tree/0.0.1)

+## RaspberryPi setup
+- Install docker `sudo apt install docker`
+- Add user to docker-group `sudo usermod -a -G docker ${USER}`
+- Add docker to autostart `sudo systemctl enable docker`
+- Run docker-command to start mysql container
+- Run `schema.sql` to initialize the database
+- In the jar-directory, create a `config` folder
+- Copy the `application.properties` into the `config` folder
+- Adjust the settings for the database in the `applications.properties` file
+- Run the jar-file (not the one with dependencies, just the regular one)